oremnirv/master-thesis_video_recommendation_systems/README.md

 ## Setup and execution

-Please enter to the desired folder and read folder specific setup instructions.
+Please enter to the desired folder and notebook and foloow specific setup instructions.

 ## Data